caarmen/poet-assistant-drf/README.md

 The endpoints for definitions and thesaurus entries are implemented using DRF Viewsets and serializers and have logic limited to transforming the data as it's stored in the database into the required format for the endpoint responses.
-These two endpoints return the "part of speech" of words.
-The storage of the part of speech is different for definitions and thesaurus entries, but a common "fields" module provides a `PartOfSpeechField` that both endpoints use from their serializers, to ensure a common part of speech representation in responses for the two endpoints.

 ### Rhymes